Giving Statements

 codesigns.png

-As well as designing the final responsive UI mockups, I also helped our development team coding the HTML and CSS/SVG tick animation to appear when statements have been sent to their community.
+I utilised our design system to create a consistent visual experience across desktop and mobile.
+I also helped our development team coding the HTML and CSS/SVG tick animation to appear when statements have been sent successfully.

 The biggest challenge I faced was working with a fixed deadline.
 As we had told our customers in advance that we would have this feature in the market by the beginning of quarter 3, we had to cut back on certain requirements to ensure we met our deadline.